 Any funds returned after the Return of Title IV Aid calculation is completed and processed are then used to repay Concordia University funds, state funds, other private sources, and the student, in proportion to the amount received from each non-federal source, as long as there was no unpaid balance at the time of withdrawal.
 All aid sources are repaid before any funds are returned to the student.

 Funds that are returned to the federal government are used to reduce the outstanding balances in individual federal programs.
-Financial aid returned by you and/or your parent or the school must be allocated in the following order:
+If the R2T4 calculation results in a credit balance, a refund will be issued within 14 days.